ToolBrain/ToolBrain/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) for details.

+## 🌍 Community contributions

+Our vision is for **ToolBrain** to become the universal Reinforcement Learning layer for any agentic framework.
+Whether you build your agents with **LangChain**, **LlamaIndex**, **AutoGen**, or a custom solution, you should be able to make them smarter with ToolBrain.

+The key to this vision is our **modular Adapter architecture**.
+Adding support for a new framework is as simple as implementing a new adapter that translates the agent's internal state into ToolBrain's standard *Execution Trace*.

+We welcome community contributions!
+If you are using an agent framework not yet supported, we encourage you to build an adapter for it.
+Check out our [`CONTRIBUTING.md`](./CONTRIBUTING.md) guide and the existing implementations in the [`toolbrain/adapters/`](./toolbrain/adapters/) directory to get started.

 ## Contributors
 [Quy Minh Le](https://www.linkedin.com/in/quy-minh-le-b70218333/), Minh Sao Khue Luu, [Khanh-Tung Tran](https://www.linkedin.com/in/khanh-tung-tran-83b3541ab), Duc-Hai Nguyen, Hoang-Quoc-Viet Pham,  Quan Le, [Hoang Thanh Lam](https://research.ibm.com/people/thanh-hoang) and [Harry Nguyen](https://www.ucc.ie/en/compsci/people/harrynguyen/)